Mohamed Harkat: Danger Opinion Process

 The decision on the reasonableness of Harkat's security certificate became final when it was upheld by the Supreme Court of Canada in 2014.
 That said, his removal process remains outstanding.
 The next step in the process is what is referred to as the danger opinion stage.
 CBSA sought a danger opinion from the Minister of Public Safety and Emergency Preparedness to determine whether Mr. Harkat poses a danger to national security, whether the nature and severity of the acts committed reach a serious level of gravity, and, if so, whether the risk to Mr. Harkat in deporting him outweighs the danger posed to national security.
 The danger opinion package with Mr. Harkat’s submissions was provided to Immigration, Refugees and Citizenship Canada for decision on March 8, 2017, and a senior officer was assigned to consider the case on March 31, 2017.
 A decision was then reached in his case on October 2, 2018 in which the Minister’s delegate determined that Mr. Harkat should not be allowed to remain in Canada based on the nature and severity of the acts he committed.

 Harkat's lawyer, Barbara Jackman, told Al Jazeera she filed for a judicial review of his deportation order in November 2018.
 A number of interim procedural applications then followed before the court.
 Jackman applied to court seeking an enhanced hourly fee and the payment of experts’ fees, an application which was denied in June 2020 on the basis that Mr. Harkat had not appealed his denial of legal aid and had provided insufficient information to the court about his finances.
 A Special Advocate was then appointed for Mr. Harkat, someone who is entitled to review confidential information.
 The Special Advocate filed written submissions in the case with the court on March 9, 2023.

-Harkat has also been litigating the terms of his release and monitoring conditions.
+At the same time, Harkat has also been litigating the terms of his release and monitoring conditions.
 As of 2023, the Federal Court was continuing to order that Bell Mobility provide records of Mr. Harkat's telephone calls and SMS text messages to CBSA.